-Novartis closes Swiss, Chinese centers in research revamp
+Novartis reshapes research, closes some Swiss, Chinese units

 In the process, 73 positions will be eliminated with Novartis's closure of its Esbatech facility near Zurich.

-Novartis also will shut down its Shanghai biologics group and shift its Institute for Tropical Diseases in Singapore to near San Francisco, California, saying it wanted researchers to work on infectious diseases from a single location.

-The institute, started in 2002 with help from the Singapore Economic Development Board to tackle diseases including malaria, had about 100 staff members.
-Novartis did not say how many jobs in Shanghai and Singapore would go.
+Novartis also will shut down its Shanghai biologics group, shedding its 18 positions, but will continue with the bulk of activities at its newly opened $1 billion campus in the Chinese city where 500 people work in research and development.

+"The NIBR research and development center in Shanghai is established to discover and develop new therapies that address the unmet medical needs of patients in China," a spokesman said.

-As part of its new research strategy, Novartis said on Wednesday it is creating 20 to 25 new positions at its Basel headquarters.
+As part of its new research strategy, Novartis said it is creating 20 to 25 new positions at its Basel headquarters.

+Additionally, Novartis will relocate its Institute for Tropical Diseases from Singapore to a facility near San Francisco, California, that now houses NIBR's infectious diseases research team.

+That means a loss of 84 jobs in Singapore, whose government helped found the institute in 2002 to combat diseases such as malaria.
+Novartis said malaria work will continue at the California location.

 Novartis has been paring expensive activities since announcing a revamp of its pharmaceuticals division in May.